 Books 1 through 3 in my Search and Rescue series were kind to me.
 They all spilled out of my brain and landed on my computer like good little manuscripts.
+I sent my publishers the drafts, they gave me feedback, we ended up being very happy with the Book Layout Design, plot, and characters so they were a breeze to write!
 Book 4, however…well, Book 4 is different.
 It’s like that one family that had three perfect angel children, and then they had a fourth.
 As the mother looks at #4 (who might very possibly be sitting on the floor, growling at the dog while eating crayons), she says, “I don’t understand.
 The first three were so…easy.”
 I’ve been staring at my laptop screen with the same sort of puzzled bewilderment.

 It’s my own fault.
 What did I think would happen when I made one of the main characters unable to leave her house?
 I persevered, though.
 Despite the lure of Words with Friends (thank you very much for that addiction, Bridget.
 Actually I love playing WwF with you; I’m just bitter that you got 102 points with “seize” during our last game.
 Seriously?
 Triple digits?), I’ve made it over the mid-point hump (I’m now at 58,320 words, which is well past halfway).